August 31st, Year of our Fair Lord 10, Central City, Mansion Basement

 “They say you came here to kill President Kennick,” Wheeler went on.
 “Is this true?”

-It was a question asked for some reaction, and received none.
+It was a question that asked for some reaction, but it received none.
 Perhaps she knew that Wheeler already had the answer.
 Spade had knocked her and her companions out for their journey from the midland stretch, but they’d been alert enough upon arrival to take the clanking metal stairs down here.
 She’d come to her senses then.
 When they were passed into the hands of men in uniform, men whose fixed expressions perhaps she recognized from her brother’s photographs, that had woken her fully.
 Perhaps she recognized that being in the hands of soldiers who didn’t know you weren’t a traitor would be worse than being the prisoner of those who knew the truth.

 “You don’t want to kill us!” she’d shouted, surprising even her two companions by not sounding scared.

 “You come here to assassinate the President,” had been Spade’s cold answer.